jspinak/brobot/docs/docs/01-getting-started/transitions.md

             return false;
         }
     }

+    /**
+     * Navigate from World to Home by clicking the home button.
+     */
+    @OutgoingTransition(to = HomeState.class, priority = 1, description = "Navigate from World to Home")
+    public boolean toHome() {
+        log.info("Navigating from World to Home");
+        if (io.github.jspinak.brobot.config.core.FrameworkSettings.mock) {
+            log.info("Mock mode: simulating successful navigation");
+            return true;
         }
+        return action.click(worldState.getHomeButton()).isSuccess();
+    }

+    /**
+     * Navigate from World to Island by clicking on an island.
+     */
+    @OutgoingTransition(to = IslandState.class, priority = 2, description = "Navigate from World to Island")
+    public boolean toIsland() {
+        log.info("Navigating from World to Island");
+        if (io.github.jspinak.brobot.config.core.FrameworkSettings.mock) {
+            log.info("Mock mode: simulating successful navigation");
+            return true;
+        }
+        // Click on first island
+        return action.click(worldState.getIsland1()).isSuccess();
+    }
+}
 ```

-## Key Benefits of @TransitionSet
+## Key Benefits of This Pattern

-1. **High Cohesion**: All transitions for a state in ONE class - easy to find and maintain
+1. **High Cohesion**: Each transition class only needs its own state as a dependency, since outgoing transitions use that state's images
-2. **Clear Separation**: FromTransitions handle navigation logic, ToTransition verifies arrival
+2. **Clear Separation**: IncomingTransition verifies arrival, OutgoingTransitions handle navigation FROM the state
 3. **Natural Organization**: File structure mirrors state structure (one transitions class per state)
+4. **Reduced Dependencies**: No need to inject other states just for their images in incoming transitions
-4. **Spring Integration**: Full dependency injection support with @Component
+5. **Spring Integration**: Full dependency injection support (@TransitionSet includes @Component)
-5. **Type Safety**: Class-based state references prevent typos and enable IDE refactoring
+6. **Type Safety**: Class-based state references prevent typos and enable IDE refactoring
-6. **Mock Mode Support**: Easy to add testing support with framework settings check
+7. **Mock Mode Support**: Easy to add testing support with framework settings check
-7. **Reduced Boilerplate**: Method-level annotations are more concise than builders
+8. **Cleaner Code**: Each transition class is self-contained with its state's navigation logic

 ## File Organization